praveenprabharavindran/Npp.SqlVarBinarGzip/README.md

 # Npp.SqlVarBinaryGzip: Notepad++ Plugin for GZIP Data Extraction from SQL Server Varbinary Fields

-A lightweight Notepad++ plugin that converts GZIP compressed data stored in varbinary fields of SQL Server databases, enabling easy extraction and viewing of compressed content directly within the editor. **This plugin is compatible with the win-x64 runtime only**.
+A lightweight Notepad++ plugin that converts GZIP compressed data stored in varbinary fields of SQL Server databases, enabling easy extraction and viewing of compressed content directly within the editor. **This plugin is compatible with Notepad++ 64-bit only**

 ## How to Install the Plugin